nagasudhirpulla/taming_python/blog/skills/flask_macros.md

 ## Calling jinja macro from another template file
 * If the macro is declared in the same template file, it can be called directly.
-* If the macro is present in another template file, it needs to be imported using the `{% from "<template>" import  %}`
+* If the macro is present in another template file, it needs to be imported using the `{% from "<template_path>" import <macro_name> %}` jinja tags
+* In the below template using jinja macro, repetitive jinja templating is reduced to render each form input

 ```html
 <!--templates/home.html.j2 file-->
 {% from "_formhelpers.html.j2" import render_input %}